WiFi Security Camera Connection Issues

 - Test Connection: Verify stable connection before final positioning

-Reolink Cameras: - Hold reset button for 10 seconds until LED flashes blue
+- Hold reset button for 10 seconds until LED flashes blue

 - Use Reolink app → Add Device → Scan QR code